 Most people contract the virus as children.
 The initial outbreak is usually the most severe, especially for children.
 The first episode can last or 2-3 weeks and can include sore throat and fever, in addition to blisters around the mouth.

 Later episodes follow a predictable cycle.
 The first sign that an outbreak is coming is a tingling sensation, followed by a blister or several blisters around the mouth.
 The painful, fluid-filled blisters remain for several days.
 Finally, they crust over and start to heal.
 The virus goes back to its previous latent stage.

-Recurrent outbreaks of cold sores are brought on by one or more triggers.
+One or more triggers bring on recurrent outbreaks of cold sores.
 Although they are commonly called cold sores, a person does not have to have a cold to get one.
 Cold sores commonly appear due to stress.
-Other triggers include chapping or other skin damage to the lips, menstruation, exposure to intense sunlight, other illnesses and certain medications.
+Other triggers include chapping or other skin damage to the lips, menstruation, exposure to intense sunlight, other illnesses, and certain medications.